pluskid/Mocha.jl/docs/user-guide/layers/data-layer.rst

 .. class:: HDF5DataLayer

-   Load data from a list of HDF5 files and feed them to upper layers in mini batches.
+   Loads data from a list of HDF5 files and feeds them to upper layers in mini batches.
 The layer will do automatic round wrapping and report epochs after going over a full round of list data sources.
 Currently randomization is not supported.